New Scams To Watch Out For In Thailand 2026

 Fake Condo Rental Scam

-If you’re planning to stay for longer in a city like Bangkok Chiang Mai or Phuket you may be tempted to rent a condo on a short-term basis And you’ll find plenty of listings on Facebook Marketplace and on condo rental sites But you need to be cautious especially if you’re looking while you’re still outside Thailand You’ll encounter listings that offer great value but the landlord or agent will request that you transfer money in order to secure the lease This may include a deposit first month’s rent or even payment for the entire rental period But once that payment is received the post will disappear along with your money Alternatively you may arrive and receive keys to a very different and inferior condo that doesn’t match the pictures Never book a condo or transfer any money while you’re still outside Thailand It’s very easy to find accommodations after you arrive and a lot safer.
+If you’re planning to stay for longer in a city like Bangkok, Chiang Mai, or Phuket, you may be tempted to rent a condo on a short-term basis.
+You’ll find plenty of listings on Facebook Marketplace and on condo rental sites.
+But you need to be cautious, especially if you’re looking while you’re still outside Thailand.
+You’ll encounter listings that offer great value, but the landlord or agent will request that you transfer money in order to secure the lease.
+This may include a deposit, first month’s rent, or even payment for the entire rental period.
+Once that payment is received, the post will disappear along with your money.
+Alternatively, you may arrive and receive keys to a very different and inferior condo that doesn’t match the pictures.
+Never book a condo or transfer any money while you’re still outside Thailand.
+It’s very easy to find accommodations after you arrive, and it’s a lot safer.

 Fake Condo Scam